blachlylab/intervaltree/README.txt

 https://en.wikipedia.org/wiki/Splay_tree
 https://github.com/lh3/cgranges

+Interval trees are often implemented as augmented binary search trees.
+Here, we explore several different types of binary search trees.

 Red-Black trees are relatively well-balanced, but not perfectly so.
 Insertion is fastest; query is slightly slower than AVL tree due to